-In ancient Greece, when a person got sick, they’d get three doctors visit them together: the "knife“ doctor, the "herb“ doctor, and the "word“ doctor.
+In ancient Greece, when a person got sick, they’d get three doctors visit them together: the "knife“ doctor, the "herb“ doctor and the "word“ doctor.

-Even the ancient Greeks knew that our emotions and our thoughts affect our body, and today it’s been thoroughly researched and proven: positive thinking and positive expectations are, with no shred of doubt, associated with better health (even the scientists were shocked by the consistency in the data of more than 160 studies on the mind-body connection!)
+Even the ancient Greeks knew that our emotions and our thoughts affect our body and today it’s been thoroughly researched and proven: positive thinking and positive expectations are, with no shred of doubt, associated with better health (even the scientists were shocked by the consistency in the data of more than 160 studies on the mind-body connection!)

 So what can you do to improve your health, with no doctors involved?

-It’s pretty simple: pay more attention to your body, and in a good way.
+It’s pretty simple: pay more attention to your body and in a good way.

 Bad emotions, bad health?

-The sad thing is, there are so many things that can disrupt your emotional health and lead to strong, overwhelming feelings of stress, anxiety or sadness: getting divorced, just like getting married, can put you off the balance; being laid off from the job or getting a job promotion; experiencing money problems; dealing with the death of a loved one...
+The sad thing is, there are so many things that can disrupt your emotional health and lead to strong, overwhelming feelings of stress, anxiety or sadness: getting divorced, just like getting married, can put you off balance; being laid off from your job or getting a job promotion; experiencing money problems; dealing with the death of a loved one...

 And this is probably something you have already experienced: when you’re sad or upset, you probably aren’t that interested in taking care of your health as well as you should.
 You don’t feel like exercising.
 You don’t feel like eating nutritious foods or taking medicine prescribed by your doctor.